 Who is liable for damages when it comes to catastrophic injury cases?

 If a person or party is found to be responsible for a catastrophic injury, then they can be held accountable for the victim’s losses or injuries.
 As an example, if someone suffers a catastrophic injury due to a careless driver, then that driver and/or the driver’s company can be held accountable for the victim’s injuries.
 Another example would be a manufacturer of a defective product that caused serious injury to an individual.
 Your South Florida catastrophic injury attorney will be able to help assess who the liable persons or parties are within your specific case and seek compensation accordingly.

 Is it possible for the victim to be at fault as well?

 Because catastrophic injury cases are not simple to begin with, there are gray areas where the victim may be found at fault due to negligence.
 For example, car accidents or slip-and-fall cases are often blurred when it comes to negligence on the victim’s part.
 If the victim is found to be at fault as well, they may still receive compensation, but a percentage will be deducted accordingly.

 Contact The South Florida Catastrophic Injury Attorneys at Zimmerman & Frachtman

-If you or a loved one needs an attorney who understands the physical and emotional pain that victims of brain, spinal, amputation, or burn injuries suffer, and if you would like to learn more about your legal rights, please contact Zimmerman & Frachtman here, call (954) 509-1900, or call toll free at (800) 886-LAWS.
+If you or a loved one needs an attorney who understands the physical and emotional pain that victims of brain, spinal, amputation, or burn injuries suffer, and if you would like to learn more about your legal rights, please contact Zimmerman & Frachtman here, call (954) 509-1900.
 Our experienced catastrophic injury and personal injury law firm offers free consultations and charges you only if we win your case.